 - Click Next to go to the Parameters and Criteria page of the wizard.
 Here you choose parameters the optimizer will be allowed to vary and the calibration criteria.

-- All parameters of the top level agent are listed in the Parameters table.
-Go to the row of the Parameters table containing the parameter you want make a varied parameter.
-Click the Type field and choose the type of the parameter other than fixed.
+- All parameters of the top-level agent are listed in the Parameters table.
+Go to the row of the Parameters table containing the parameter you want to make varied.
+Click the Type field and choose the type of parameter other than fixed.

-Depending on the type of the parameter, the list of possible values may vary: design, int, discrete for integer parameters; continuous and discrete for double, etc. Specify the range for the parameter.
+Depending on the type of the parameter, the list of possible values may vary: int or discrete for integer parameters; continuous and discrete for double, and so on.
+Specify the range for the parameter.
 Enter the parameter’s lower bound in the Min field and the parameter’s upper bound in the Max field.
-For discrete and design parameters, specify the parameter step in the Step field.
+For discrete parameters, specify the parameter step in the Step field.

 - In the Criteria table below, specify calibration criteria.
 Each criterion is defined in an individual row of the table.

 - Type the name of the criterion in the Title column.